AutismResearch/StARS/people.md

 ---

-We're a small team of researchers in the [Department of Linguistics](http://www.ling.upenn.edu/) at the University of Pennsylvania.
-We're proud members of [mindCORE](https://mindcore.sas.upenn.edu/) (Penn's hub for the integrative study of the mind), the [Penn Child Development Labs](http://web.sas.upenn.edu/pennchilddevelopmentlabs/), and the [Social and Cultural Evolution Working Group](https://www.sas.upenn.edu/scew/members.html) at Penn.
+We are researchers in the [Levitt Lab](https://www.chla.org/research/levitt-laboratory) at the Children's Hospital Los Angeles.

 <ul class="list-unstyled list-inline text-center">